jackdewinter/pymarkdown/docs/advanced_configuration.md

 on why a critical error occurred.
 As the name of the value suggests, the reporting of a critical error occurring will include a Python stack trace if this flag is set.
-While this information will be confusing to the typical user of the application, that information is vital to help diagnose the critical error.
+While this information will be confusing to the typical user of the application, that information is vital to help diagnose critical errors.

 This behavior gets nuanced when there is a need to obtain a stack trace to debug an issue with the small amount of Python code that exists before the logging system